FLOOFYBULL2/vanilla-weapons/README.md

 ![A sneak peak at the swords](/docs/images/alltheswords.png)

 _P.S.
-This is never going to be on the Marketplace, so don't ask.
-If your wondering why, it's because of reasons stated perfectly in these videos:_
+This is never going to be on the Minecraft Marketplace, so don't ask.
+If your wondering why, it's because of reasons stated in these videos:_

 _[TheMisterEpic's take on it](https://www.youtube.com/watch?v=ZAw0Rr6_ffc)_